 This is also one of many nodes linking how the Unix culture aims at creating software with larger intellectual trends in our century.

-As a side-note, the robustness The Unix Philosophy question in software design is close to the critique Nassim Nicholas Taleb has on large-scale systems in general in books like Anti-Fragility.
+As a side-note, the robustness The Unix Philosophy question in software design is close to the critique Nassim Nicholas Taleb issues on large-scale systems in general in books like Anti-Fragility.

-Taleb is very skeptical of the grandiose plans of the administrators, blueprints produced by the Architects of modernity - just as the Unix Philosophy is suspicious of unnecessarily up-scaled applications.
+Taleb is very skeptical of the grandiose plans of the administrators, blueprints produced by the Architects of modernity, much like the Unix Philosophy is suspicious of unnecessarily up-scaled applications.

 Small problems have a small scope.
 If true, this means such software has fewer problems and risks and can be handled with greater ease.
 The bazaar vs. The Cathedral.